Miragon/miranum-ide/docs/documentation.md

 ## <span style="color:#335DE5"> Intro: </span>

 We from Miragon want to shape the future of process automatisation.
-Therefore, we created the Process-IDE, which enables process developers to easily develop cubernetes diagramms.
+Therefore, we created Miranum.
+It enables process developers to easily develop bpmn diagrams.
 By providing a webservice that contains all neccesary addons, we enable process developing in a way an IDE would support a programmer.
 Some functionalities it provides are:
     ...project creation / generation,